middlewarehq/middleware/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/middlewarehq/middleware)

-After initialized, you can access the server at port 3333 of the gitpod instance.
+After initialization, you can access the server at port 3333 of the gitpod instance.

 ## 🐳 Using Docker